Bioinscripts/Pipeline-to-Endogenous-Viral-Elements-EVEs-/README.md

 ## Usage
 ### Query example

-This is the structure to running:
+This is the basic structure for running the pipeline.
+The host-genome filtering step (BLASTn) is optional and only performed if a nucleotide database is provided.
 ```
 python pipeline.py \
   --g genome_specie.fasta \